flowersteam/LLM-Culture/README.md

 </details>

-The results of the experiment will be stored in a directory called ```Results/simulation_test/```.
+The results of the experiment will be stored in a directory called ```Results/simulation_test/``` in this case.
 You can then analyze the texts produced with this command :

 ```bash
 python3 scripts/run_analysis.py --dir simulation_test